In the past couple of years I’ve written about quite a few startups that are offering easy ways to save and invest.

 3 Ways To Save & Invest

-Once your account is all setup there are 3 different ways that you can save and invest.
+Once your account is all set up there are 3 different ways that you can save and invest.

-- Round-up savings: First, Acorns can save small amounts of money by rounding up your transactions in your main spending account.
-So if you spend $4.75 at McDonald's, Acorns will round the transaction up to $5 and deposit $0.25 into your Acorns round-up balance.
+- Round-up savings: First, Acorns can save small amounts of money by rounding up your transactions in your main checking account.
+So if you spend $4.75 at McDonald’s, Acorns will round the transaction up to $5 and deposit $0.25 into your Acorns round-up balance.
 Once your round-up balance is at least $5, the money is withdrawn from your linked checking and added to your Acorns investment account.

 - Scheduled deposits: You can save recurring amounts to Acorns on a scheduled daily, weekly or monthly basis.
 Just set the deposit amount, choose the frequency, and forget it.